tudat-team/tudat-multidoc/README.md

 # ``tudat-multidoc``

-This repository contains the docstring source for the ``tudat``/``tudatpy``
+This repository contains the docstring source for the ``tudatpy``
 repository.
-This repository effectively contains a description of the Tudat API.
+This repository contains a description of the Tudatpy API, which is rendered [here](https://py.api.tudat.space).

 To understand the content of this file, the reader should be familiar with the structure and content of the `tudat-bundle`, which is explained in the `tudat-bundle/README.md` (one level higher than the directory where the current README is located).
 If you want to know how to write API documentation, please